elninotech/uppload/content/help/services/import-from-web-service/linkedin.md

 1. Find the LinkedIn URL of your photo and copy it
 2. Click on the "LinkedIn" button in the widget
 3. Paste the LinkedIn URL in the textbox
-4. Click on the "Import from LinkedIn" buttom
+4. Click on the "Import from LinkedIn" button

 ## How do I find the LinkedIn URL of an image?